abhineet123/MTF/Config/ReadMe.md

 			0: Disable
 			1: Enable

+	 Parameter:	'write_objs'
+		Description:
+			write the manually selected initial object location to the text file specified by 'write_obj_fname';
+			only matters if manual selection is enabled by disabling both 'read_objs' and 'read_obj_from_gt';
+			this is meant to avoid having to specify a custom initialization locations for one or more trackers repeatedly Possible Values:
+			0: Disable (default)
+			1: Enable

+	 Parameter:	'write_obj_fname'
+		Description:
+			name of the text file where the initial location of the object to be tracked will be written to;
+			only matters if manual selection is enabled by disabling both 'read_objs' and 'read_obj_from_gt' and enabling 'write_objs'

 	 Parameter:	'write_tracking_error'
 		Description:
 			write all 3 types of tracking errors - MCD, CLE and Jaccard - to a text file;